nth4002/CS114.-O21/README.md

 <h1 align="center"><b>CS114.O21 - MÁY HỌC</b></h1>

 ## A little bit about myself
 Hello there, I'm Nguyen Thanh Hung.
-I'm a student from CS faculty - a sophomore.
+I'm currently studying Computer Science at University of Information Technology and myself is a sophomore.
 My student ID is 22520518.
-I'm interested in playing sport, especially football, and also a huge fan of Manchester United.
-I'm curious about Chinese history and culture, and also keen on learning Chinese languages, but still a rookie in this languages.
+I'm interested in playing sport, especially football, and being a huge fan of Manchester United.
+I'm curious about Chinese history and culture, and also keen on learning Chinese, but still a rookie in this languages.

 ## TABLE OF CONTENTS
 * [ Introduction](#Introduction)